Chege1234/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 8 sets the permission of the owner and group to no permissions at all and gives others all permissions script 9 sets the mode of a file script 10 changes the mode of a file to a simmilar file
+script 8 sets the permission of the owner and group to no permissions at all and gives others all permissions script 9 sets the mode of a file script 10 changes the mode of a file to a simmilar file script 11  adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.